Craving Some Creativity

 Ingredients for strawberry sangria laid out on a table.

-Limes and Lime Juice – You need about ¼ cup of lime juice plus limes for garnish.
-You can use lime juice, Rose’s lime juice (has some added sugar), or fresh limes (if they are RIPE) to make the juice.
-Additionally, you can also use lemons and lemon juice to make Strawberry Lemonade Sangria!
+Limes and Lime Juice.
+You need about ¼ cup of lime juice plus limes for garnish.
+You can use lime juice, Rose’s lime juice (which has some added sugar), or fresh RIPE Persian limes to make the juice.

 How To Make Strawberry Sangria